fernandagil/ms4-plants-shop/README.md

 - As a shopper, I want to be able to receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records

 ##### Admin and Store Management
-- As a shopper, I want to be able to add a product so that I can add new items to my store
+- As a store owner, I want to be able to add a product so that I can add new items to my store
-- As a shopper, I want to be able to edit/update a product so that I can change product prices, descriptions, images and other product criteria
+- As a store owner, I want to be able to edit/update a product so that I can change product prices, descriptions, images and other product criteria
-- As a shopper, I want to be able to delete a product so that I can remove items that are no longer for sale
+- As a store owner, I want to be able to delete a product so that I can remove items that are no longer for sale

 <span id="1-UX-3"></span>